 Step One: Make the mozzarella dough in your food processor or stand mixer.

 Step Two: Mix up or prepare the filling of your choice.

 Step Three: After that just add the filling, roll it up, crimp the edges closed, and bake until golden brown!

 Expert Tip: Line your pan with parchment paper for easy clean-up!

 Stromboli vs Calzone

 What is your favorite?
 I always have a hard time deciding.
-You can use this dough to make both!
+You can use this gluten free dough to make both!
 Make a double batch and taste test to see your favorite.
 A classic cheese calzone has ricotta and mozzarella.
 Strombolis normally have meat and cheese.
 But you can really make either with any ingredients you like.
 The shape of stromboli vs calzones is the other difference.
-Calzones are a circle folded half to make a half moon share.
+Calzones are a circle folded half to make a half-moon shape.
 Strombolis are rolled up and long.

 - 1 cup mozzarella cheese